 September 23–25, 2018 | Washington, D.C., USA

-One of AACSB’s largest conferences, with 325 institutions from 21 countries last year, the Annual Accreditation Conference addresses important issues affecting business schools, such as technology, faculty models, research impact, globalization, and accountability, in the context of accreditation and through a contemporary lens.
+One of AACSB’s largest conferences, the Annual Accreditation Conference addresses important issues affecting business schools, such as technology, faculty models, research impact, globalization, and accountability, in the context of accreditation and through a contemporary lens.
 There are 20+ sessions, designed to help schools of all sizes leverage accreditation to engage practice, innovate with programs and business models, and create measurable impact while also facilitating networking and collaboration.
 And don't miss out on the opportunity to meet with an accreditation manager.
 Email your liaison to set up a meeting.

 Whether your school is involved with ongoing continuous improvement or is just beginning to explore AACSB Accreditation, the Annual Accreditation Conference has a learning track for you and your accreditation team.
 Gather insights on what has and has not worked from committee members, peers from other institutions, and AACSB accreditation staff.
 Discover how accreditation processes and tools have been improved to add greater value for schools in the pre-, initial, and continuous review accreditation stages.